-The Scottish Pelagic Fishermen’s Association Limited (SPFA) has been promoting and protecting the interests of the Scottish pelagic fishing fleet for more than 75 years at national and international level.
+The Scottish Pelagic Fishermen’s Association Ltd (SPFA) has been promoting and protecting the interests of the Scottish pelagic fishing fleet for the last 85 years at national and international level.

-The Scottish pelagic fleet remains at the forefront of European pelagic fishing and the primary activity of SPFA is maximising the fishing opportunities available to its 23 member vessels attached to three branches located at Fraserburgh, Peterhead and Shetland.
+The Scottish pelagic fleet remains at the forefront of European pelagic fishing and the primary activity of SPFA is to represent its 22 member vessels at both the political and fisheries management levels, and to ensure a sustainable future for pelagic fisheries.
+The membership is based at three branches located at Fraserburgh, Peterhead and Shetland.

-The sector’s main fisheries are North-East Atlantic mackerel and horse mackerel, Northern blue whiting and North Sea, West of Scotland and Atlanto-Scandian herring all prosecuted using the pelagic trawl fishing method.
+The sector’s main fisheries are North-East Atlantic mackerel, North Sea, West of Scotland and Atlanto-Scandian herring and Northern blue whiting.

 SPFA takes its sustainability responsibilities seriously and is a member of the Scottish Pelagic Sustainability Group which has driven forward a number of sustainability and responsible fishing initiatives since it was established in 2007.
-These include MSC Certification of four fisheries; North Sea herring, Western mackerel, Atlanto Scandian herring, and West of Scotland herring.
+These include MSC Certification of North Sea herring.

 Through its connections with organisations such as the Scottish Fishermen’s Federation (SFF), North East Fishermen’s Training Association (NEFTA), Shetland Fisheries Training Association (SFTA) and Seafood Scotland, the Association ensures there remains strong emphasis on safety at sea, fishermen’s training and catch quality.